On fundamental aspects of quantum extreme learning machines: Introduction

 Then, we further study the effect of exponential concentration on QELM.
 In particular, QELM implements a set of observables, whose outcomes are then used to train the final linear regression.
-We show that the Haar-expressivity of both the encoding and reservoir unitaries, entanglement, global measurement, and noise can independently induce the exponential concentration of the observables' expectation values about the means.
-This, in turn, necessitates exponentially many shots to accurately estimate the observable's outcomes and reliably reconstruct the input-dependent prediction.
-Crucially, these four sources of concentration limit the scalability of a QELM, since the model's predictions will become more agnostic to the input data as the system size grows.
-Our results on both the Fourier-expressivity and the cautionary scenarios that lead to input-independent predictions of QELM are summarized in Fig.~\ref{fig:Framework}.
-Our key contributions and related analytical work are tabulated in Table \ref{table:KernelsVsQML}.
+We show that the Haar-expressivity of both the encoding and reservoir unitaries, entanglement, global measurement, and noise can independently induce the exponential concentration of the observables' expectation values about an input-independent value.
+This, in turn, necessitates exponentially many shots to precisely estimate the observable's outcomes and reliably reconstruct the input-dependent prediction.
+Crucially, these four sources of concentration limit the scalability of a QELM, since the model's predictions will become increasingly agnostic to the input data as the system size grows. {In particular, our analytical results strongly discourage the use of the reservoirs drawn from 2-designs and their approximations~\cite{vetrano2024state,domingo2023optimal,ahmed2024optimal,rodrigo2021dynamicalptqrc,fujii2017harnessing}, which lead to the concentration and in turn the unscalability of QELMs.} Our key contributions and related analytical work are tabulated in Table \ref{table:KernelsVsQML}.